fenriskiba/fenriskiba.github.io/software/linux/distro-hopping/notes/fedora-workstation.md

 # Fedora Workstation
+**General Installation Note:** Anything requiring a "Third Party Repository" (not including Flathub) worked, but only through the terminal.
+Even if I installed an application from RPM Fusion or a Copr repo, it wouldn't show up in GNOME Software.

 ## Gaming
 - [x] Steam
   - Proton in general seems to be having audio issues with my office speaker.
 Works fine in the game room though.